karimsaikali/jasmine/README.md

 `var jasmine = require("<path-to-jasmine-directory>/boot")`

 Write the test using [jasmine's syntax](https://jasmine.github.io/2.5/introduction) .
-Note that asynch and timeout features are not yet supported in scriptr.
+Note that the spy, matchers, asynch and timeout features are not yet supported in scriptr.
 ```javascript
 jasmine.describe("MyTest", function() {